samadarshad/nd9991-c2-Infrastructure-as-Code-v1/project/README.md

 aws cloudformation create-stack --stack-name UdacityAwsDevopsC2Network --template-body file://network.yml  --parameters file://network.json --capabilities "CAPABILITY_IAM" "CAPABILITY_NAMED_IAM" --region=us-east-1
 ```

+If you want ssh access into the private servers:
 Create a keypair to access the bastion server with a name, and update parameter in bastion.json `"ParameterKey": "BastionKeyName"`.

 Find your local IP address and update parameter in bastion.json `"ParameterKey": "LocalIP"`.